 The Council on Chemical Abuse prevention team has introduced a new Strengthening Families Program for parents and youth ages 10-14.
 In February, COCA initiated the first cohort with families in the Kutztown, Brandywine Heights and Fleetwood communities, in partnership with Kutztown Strong.

 Helps parents/caregivers learn skills to nurture, effectively discipline and guide youth ● Gives youth a healthy future orientation and an increased appreciation of parents/caregivers ● Teaches youth skills for dealing with stress and peer pressure.

 The program focuses on seven different topics that address youth risk and protective factors.
 Learn more

 No. Participating families attend at no cost, and all materials will be supplied for free.
 Costs for the program are funded through a grant from the Pennsylvania Commission on Crime and Delinquency.

-In person sessions meet once a week, with adults and families attending at the same time, but in separate groups.
+In person sessions meet once a week, with adults and children attending at the same time, but in separate groups, concluding with a joint family session.
+Dinner is provided.
 The virtual sessions will consist of two evenings per week for a seven-week period.
 One evening will feature programming for kids only, and one will be for adults and families together.

 This program is for Berks County families who have children aged 10-14, and who live in the Kutztown, Brandywine or Fleetwood areas.
 Please note: this is not a remedial program.
 It is intended for any family seeking to guide youth and teach children the skills to avoid peer pressure and deal with stress.